Selwan Al-Jaberi: Club career

-Lampang FC
+Lampang F.C.

-On the 2021 season, he signed for Thai League 2 club Lampang FC.
+On the 2021 season, he signed for Thai League 2 club Lampang.
 He made his league debut on 4 September 2021 in a match against Muangkan United.

 Persela Lamongan

 In 2022, Selwan signed a contract with Indonesian Liga 1 club Persela Lamongan.
 He made his league debut on 15 January 2022 in a match against Persija Jakarta at the Kapten I Wayan Dipta Stadium, Gianyar.

 Al-Hudood

 In August 2022, Al-Jaberi signed for Al-Hudood, a team based in his country of origin, Iraq.